tkettenba/esgf-wget/README.md

 # Maximum length for facet values used in the wget directory structure
 WGET_MAX_DIR_LENGTH = 50
 ```
-### Solr shards XML file
+### ESGF_SOLR_SHARDS_XML
-This file contains a list of Solr shards used by the ESGF Solr database for distributed search.
+A path to a XML file that contains a list of Solr shards used by the ESGF Solr database for distributed search.
 Example below.
 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <shards>